 Marti Maraden (photo: Gordon King)

-She also directed the world premiere of Elliott Hayes ' Homeward Bound as well as his Hard Hearts ( Canadian Stage , 1996).
+Marti Maraden directed in theatres across Canada, including Theatre New Brunswick and Manitoba Theatre Centre.
+She directed the world premiere of Elliott Hayes' Homeward Bound as well as his Hard Hearts (Canadian Stage, 1996).
 She also directed the John Guare comedy of manners, Six Degrees of Separation in 1995 at Canadian Stage.
-She has helmed at Theatre New Brunswick and Manitoba Theatre Centre .

-In 1997, after a period of review for the company, Ms Maraden was appointed artistic director of the National Arts Centre English theatre (where she had previously directed, notably Carol Shields ' Thirteen Hands ).
-Among the works she has directed for the company, since, is Oscar Wilde's An Ideal Husband (1998), Michael O'Brien's adaptation of Dickens' Hard Times (May, 2000) and All's Well That Ends Well (May, 2001).
+In 1997, after a period of review for the company, Maraden was appointed artistic director of the National Arts Centre English theatre (where she had previously directed, notably Carol Shields' Thirteen Hands).
+Among the works she directed for the NAC is Oscar Wilde's An Ideal Husband (1998), Michael O'Brien's adaptation of Dickens' Hard Times (May, 2000) and All's Well That Ends Well (May, 2001).
+She was AD of the NAC until 2016.
+The Magnetic North Theatre Festival, which hosted productions in Ottawa from across the country, was initiated under her tenure.

-(Additional information provided by Lindy Cooksey and Alvina Ruprecht)
+Profile by Gaetan Charlebois.
+Additional information provided by Lindy Cooksey and Alvina Ruprecht.